uc-cdis/gen3-user-doc/docs/user-guide/data-access.md

 Where /path/to/YOUR_CREDFILE might be, e.g., `~/.ssh/id_rsa`

-The username will be provided to you by the BloodPAC support team and will be tied to the credential file that you provide us when setting up the account.
+The username will be provided to you by the Gen3 support team and will be tied to the credential file that you provide us when setting up the account.
 Save this file and exit.
-Back in the command line terminal you should now be able to log in to the BloodPAC head-node using this host:
+Back in the command line terminal you should now be able to log in to the Gen3 head-node using this host:

 ```
 ssh BPA